18F/ux-guide/_pages/research/do.md

 You can find out more about what makes a good tweet-length intercept [here in our Legal article]({{site.baseurl}}/research/legal/#intercepts).

+Here is a [template for introducing yourself]({{ site.baseurl }}/resources/email-templates/researcher-introduces-themselves)<br />([Template for introducing yourself](https://drive.google.com/open?id=1aiK07pszR331v1d1J2tT6HUQ5JGsSjKjeFBzOwCwHLg)) to potential participants.

 The third and final step is identifying interested people and determine if they meet your recruitment criteria.
 Once you’ve got a list of interested people and their contact information, you can easily screen them by having brief, unstructured conversations with them.
 Once you’ve determined that someone is qualified to participate in the session, you’ll need to get their informed consent.

 ### Getting informed consent

 18F must ensure that people participate in our research willingly and understand how the research will be conducted and that they have control over their participation.
+Tell them what you’d like to learn from them, and why them in particular so they understand how we value their experiences.

 Getting informed consent ensures that: